 Concocted drinks include as broad categories:

-- Hippocras/pyment/claret: typically made from wine (sometimes beer), sweetened with sugar (or honey) and flavored with spices.
+- Hippocras/pyment/claret: typically made from wine (rarely beer), sweetened with honey or sugar and flavored with spices.
 Hippocras was perhaps most strongly viewed as a digestive aid, and featured prominently in feast menus.

 - Cordials: flavors and sweeteners added to alcohol after distillation rather than before (which I call waters).
 These drinks were officially most often medicinal in nature, eventually becoming more recreational, ending in the modern association of the word with an often sweet flavored distilled alcohol.